 Possible consequences of ill manners

-Signs You May be Raising an Insolent Child
+Signs You May Be Raising an Insolent Child

 Here are some of the many things disrespectful grown kids say and do:

-Getting a grip early on how to deal with a disrespectful grown child is key to preventing things from spiraling out of control.
+Getting a grip on how to deal with a disrespectful grown child is key to preventing things from spiraling out of control.

 13 Steps to Deal with a Disrespectful Grown Child